software-students-fall2023/3-python-package-exercise-riceballz/README.md

 riceinfo.print_riceball("nervous")
 ```

-### Tell a Rice Pun: 'tellPun(punType: Pun) -> str'
+### Tell a Rice Pun: `tellPun(punType: Pun) -> str`

 Returns a specified type of pun relating to rice.
 We have specific types of jokes, short length puns, medium length puns, long length puns, dad puns, and rhyme puns.
+If you want tio use this function please make sure to also import the pun class Which is provided above at Functions and usage

 Valid commands are:
 ```python